 The June 2009 casting also included Stephanie Youell Binetti, Paula Leggett Chase, David Costabile, Brian D'Addario, Michael D'Addario, Mara Davi, Dalton Harrod, Sean Martin Hingston, Richard Kind, Marc Kudisch Daniel Marconi, Michael X. Martin, Martin Moran, Kelli O'Hara, Jill Paice, Mary Beth Peil and Stephen Plunkett.

+The project's production timetable has not been officially announced.
 The earlier play and movie focus on "Peter Pan" creator James M. Barrie and his fixation on the widow Sylvia Llewelyn Davies (played by Kelli O'Hara for this recent reading) and her four boys, who helped inspire the classic tale of the boy who wouldn't grow up.

 Frankel and Korie earned a 2007 Tony nomination for their score to Grey Gardens.
 Their latest musical, Happiness, with collaborators Susan Stroman and John Weidman, ended June 7 at Lincoln Center Theater's Mitzi Newhouse Theater.